crzyc0d3r/alook-agent-company/README.md

 # Build Your Own AI Company with Alook — Competitive-Intelligence Org

-Creation of the hands-on walkthrough from the [Daily Dose of Data Science](https://www.dailydoseofds.com) newsletter issue *"[Hands-on] How to Build Your Own AI Company"* (2026-07-01), by Avi Chawla & Akshay Pachaar.
-All credit to DDODS and the [Alook](https://github.com/alookai/alook) team.

-The tutorial builds a four-agent "competitive intelligence" company on [Alook](https://github.com/alookai/alook) — an open-source, self-hosted platform that turns local coding agents (Claude Code / OpenCode / Codex) into an org chart where agents coordinate over real `@alook.ai` email inboxes.
+This project builds a four-agent "competitive intelligence" company on [Alook](https://github.com/alookai/alook) — an open-source, self-hosted platform that turns local coding agents (Claude Code / OpenCode / Codex) into an org chart where agents coordinate over real `@alook.ai` email inboxes.
 The company provisions a price scraper for `railway.app/pricing`, schedules it daily at 9am, and emails the human when a price changes.

-The original walkthrough is UI-driven (the newsletter shows dashboard screenshots, not code), so this repo captures it as reproducible configuration plus a standalone, runnable price-tracker the engineer agent is asked to build.
+Alook's setup is UI-driven, so this repo captures the build as reproducible configuration plus a standalone, runnable price-tracker the engineer agent is asked to build.

 ## 1. Set up Alook